Skip advert

 Both plug-in hybrids are fitted with the same 12.4kWh battery, which can provide up to 42 miles of electric range when fully charged.
 A 3.6kW on-board charger is standard, for a 3.5-hour recharging time, while an optional 7.4kW charger drops this to below two hours.

-For now, however, business drivers will find either of the two PHEVs most appealing because low CO2 emissions of around 25g/km means both sit in the low 12% company car tax band.
-VED (road tax) is charged at the standard rate for the petrol and diesel, while the hybrids are discounted.
-It’s possible to breach £40,000 on a top-spec 308 SW, but do so and you’ll be paying over £500 a year in VED until the car is six years old.
+VED (road tax) is charged at the standard rate for the diesel, while the hybrids are discounted and the E-308 SW is free to tax until 2025, when owners will have to start paying £10 a year.
+It’s possible to breach £40,000 on a top-spec 308 SW, but do so and you’ll be paying £600 a year in VED until the car is six years old.

 Engines, drive & performance